Overview of the U.K. real estate market

 Capital growth is another important factor in property investment and applies to all property types.
-Capital growth refers to the property’s increase in value over time, through a comparison of the property’s value at the time of purchase and sale.
+It refers to the property’s increase in value over time, through a comparison of the property’s value at the time of purchase and sale.
 Capital growth is part of the profit gained by property investors and typically takes a longer period of time to be realised.
-The UK has shown signs of economic recovery from the impact of the coronavirus and property price forecasts predict average price growth of 20.4% throughout the UK over the next 5 years, with the slowest recovery expected in London.
+The U.K. has shown signs of economic recovery from the impact of the coronavirus and property price forecasts have predicted average price growth of 20.4% throughout the U.K. over the next five years, with the slowest recovery expected in London.

-The strong demand for properties in the UK is largely driven by residential undersupply, where the number of people looking for rental properties exceeds the number of rental properties available in the market.
+The strong demand for properties in the U.K. is largely driven by residential undersupply; this means that the number of people looking for rental properties has exceeded the number of rental properties available in the market.

 There has also been a shift in lifestyle choices, with many individuals re-evaluating their living arrangements and shifting towards long-term renting in more central areas.
-Core regional UK cities are also increasing in popularity amongst renters as they are relatively affordable, driving up rental demand.
+Core regional U.K. cities are also increasing in popularity amongst renters, as they are relatively affordable, and this has been driving up rental demand.

 Reduced Stamp Duty Land Tax